 By providing more rooms, you can boost the value of your care home business.
 The solution may be to extend your existing property if you have your own grounds - or to acquire an adjacent property in an urban environment.

 Both are major projects, requiring building work and disruption - but it may be possible to arrange both while minimising the inconvenience for your residents if you have the right funding in place.

-Specialist builders exist for the medical and related sectors, who may be able to provide solutions such as conversions of unused outbuildings as well as more straightforward extensions to your premises while keeping noise and dirt to a minimum.
+Specialist builders exist for the medical and related sectors who may be able to provide solutions such as conversions of unused outbuildings as well as more straightforward extensions to your premises while keeping noise and dirt to a minimum.
 Turning a neighbouring building into a connected annexe might also be within their capabilities.

-There will be some challenges to overcomes.
-Remember, you will need planning permission from the local authority to extend your care home, and for the change the use of any property that you want to use as an annexe - however the need for care home accommodation may mean that they are sympathetic to your needs and that you may be able to secure planning permission that would be denied to other types of business.
+There will be some challenges to overcome.
+Remember, you will need planning permission from the local authority to extend your care home, and the change the use of any property that you want to use as an annexe - however the need for care home accommodation may mean that they are sympathetic to your needs and that you may be able to secure planning permission that would be denied to other types of business.